What is a population projection?

 INSEE has produced the latest demographic projections using the 2018 population census and the 2017 to 2019 civil registry files.
 They cover metropolitan France and the 5 Overseas departments (DOM).
 3 types of projections have been provided by INSEE:

-• Household projections (forthcoming): these are estimations of the number of households, which are primarily used to estimate future housing demands.
+- Household projections: these are estimations of the number of households, which are primarily used to estimate future housing demands.
 The population projections serve as the starting point and they are then coupled with assumptions about changes to cohabitation behaviour.

 What is Omphale?